safzanpirani/gemini-view/architecture.md

 The application consists of two main parts:

 1.  **Frontend:** A static single-page application (SPA) built with HTML, CSS, and JavaScript, served directly by Cloudflare Pages.
+It allows users to upload images, PDFs, and video files for analysis.
 2.  **Backend:** A Cloudflare Worker function that acts as a secure proxy to the Google Gemini API.

 ## Directory Structure